New Cross double murder: Second arrest and charge

 Police held in custody 33-year-old Nigel Edward Farmer who handed himself in to police at Lewisham Police Station.
 He was later taken to hospital for treatment of his injuries.

 The thin 33-year-old man whose face and hands were badly burned had walked into Lewisham Police Station, apparently to confess to being the killer.
-He was told to wait in line at the reception by a civilian worker for 5 minutes.
-He said: "I've got third degree f***ing burns and they are not doing anything about it."
+He was told to wait in line at the reception by a civilian worker for five minutes.
+A witness reported him saying "I've got third degree fucking burns and they are not doing anything about it."
 He was released from hospital and interviewed in custody by the police.
 Meanwhile, 600 students, on 7 July demonstrated against the murders in Clermont-Ferrand, France.
-The group led by Mayor Serge Godart, included teachers, local residents and children that carried a huge banner "Pour Lolo et Gab" ("For Lolo and Gab"), "From all the corners of the world, the second-year biological students think of you and those close to you."
+The group led by Mayor Serge Godart, included teachers, local residents and children that carried a huge banner "Pour Lolo et Gab" ("For Lolo and Gab").